Mr-the-beginner/NewFox/README.md

 ##

-> [!TIP]
->Enabling weather =>
->
->In about:config make this true =
->
-> privacy.userContext.enabled
->
-> toolkit.legacyUserProfileCustomizations.stylesheets
+> [!CAUTION]
+> Look at this video if the vertical tab is looking not the way it was shown in the showcase video above (not yet uploaded)

 > [!NOTE]
->Disable "personalize-button.css" in the configs (just delete the file) so
+> Disable "personalize-button.css" in the configs (just delete the file).
 >
->the pencil icon get shown up in the home screen,
+> The pencil icon will get shown up in the home screen right corner.
 >
-> then toggled-on the weather widget then enable the file again (restore the file).
+> Toggled-on the weather widget then enable the file again (restore the file).
 >
-> the running knight is also only get shown in the currect position if the firefox is fullscreen, if nnot it will be displaced (i will fix it someday 😇)
+> the running knight is also only get shown in the currect position if the firefox is fullscreen, if not it will be displaced (i will fix it someday 😇)

-> [!CAUTION]
+> [!TIP]
 > Now available at ([https://firefoxcss-store.github.io/](https://firefoxcss-store.github.io/themes/newfox/))

 ##